 • Stock and Watson, Introduction to Econometrics, Pearson, 4th edition.
-We will cover most of the first 13 chapters, as well as chapters 15, 18, and 19.
-If time permits, we will also cover parts of chapter 14.
+We will cover most of the first 15 chapters.

 Lecture slides will be posted on the course website.
 The slides are self-contained if supported by attendance at the lectures.
 However, you are strongly encouraged to read along in the Stock & Watson textbook as well.
 It is especially useful to read the empirical examples in the book.